jo3-l/yag-template-lsp/README.md

 ## Features

-This project is in the MVP stage and so only implements the most basic of LSP features at present, namely,
+A range of basic LSP features are already implemented, namely,

-- [x] Syntax highlighting;
+- Syntax highlighting
-- [x] Error reporting as you type;
+- Error reporting as you type
-- [x] Basic code completion for variable and function names.
+- Basic code completion for variable and function names
-- [x] Automatic indentation;
+- Hover documentation for functions
-- [x] Inlay hints for function parameter names;
+- Inlay hints for function parameter names
-- [x] Folding ranges.
+- Automatic indentation

-However, while the current set of features is minimal, the [sound technical foundation](#technical-overview) of this project means many features should be trivial to support—for instance, inlay hints for function parameter names, code folding, and semantic highlighting should all be straightforward additions.
+- Folding ranges

 ## Roadmap

-The following are relatively straightforward changes that are planned in the near future:
+The following are relatively straightforward changes that are planned for the near future:

 - [ ] Errors for undefined variables and functions
-- [ ] Documentation for all template functions
+- [ ] Go-to-definition for variables
-- [ ] Semantic tokens (i.e., more accurate syntax highlighting)
+- [ ] Automated variable renaming

 In the medium term, we would also like to implement: